 If you choose to create your own policy, you will be responsible for managing all translations for languages on your website.
 If you do not add translations, your policy will appear in the language you have written.

 Cookies can be used to track any user.
-With GDPR, it is necessary to get consent from customers for these cookies.
+With GDPR, users of your website need to give you consent for you to track them using cookies.

 Every WebDirect website features a default cookie notice by BookingSuite.
 This notice is fully compliant with European GDPR (General Data Protection Regulation) legislation and automatically translated to all languages available on your WebDirect website.